-Guanciale is a traditional Italian cured meat.
-Pronounced gwan-chee-AH-lay, the name refers to one of the few cuts taken from the head of the pig, the jowl or cheek: guancia - Italian for cheek, hence, Guanciale!
+A traditional Italian cured meat, guanciale is pronounced gwan-chee-ah-LAY.
+The name refers to one of two cuts taken from the head (the other being the tongue) of the pig, the cheek or jowl.
+The word comes from the Italian word for cheek, guancia.

 Also known as neck or face bacon - questionable culinary terms!
-Though, as the name suggests it rightly indicates a connection to bacon.
-Alas, rarely, if ever could we imagine that Guanciale would be sliced and fried up for a bacon sandwich - more to be revealed later.
-Though take it from me, it's just not the done thing
+Nevertheless, these names suggest a connection to bacon.
+However, it is rare, if ever, to imagine that Guanciale would be sliced and fried into a bacon sandwich - more on this later.
+You can take it from me, it's simply not cricket.

 Cured pork cheek has very little lean muscle meat.
-Whereas typically streaky bacon would come in at around a 50/50 fat to lean ratio.
-Guanciale (see photo-1) has a much thicker fat layer, usually around 80/20 (fat/lean).
-As a result, you wouldn't anticipate it being the choice selection for a traditional British breakfast, fry-up or bacon sandwich.
+In contrast, typical streaky bacon is about 50/50 fat to lean ratio.
+In contrast, guanciale has a thicker fat layer, typically around 60-80%.
+Therefore, it might not be the first choice for a traditional British breakfast, fry-up, or bacon sandwich.

 The easiest way to explain the difference is to understand the similarities.
-Though bacon can be made from many different meats, pork is the most common.
-Using this as an example, pork is transformed into bacon by the application, or injection of a cure ( salt and spices).
+Though bacon can be made from many different types of meat, pork is the most common.
+Using this as an example, pork is transformed into bacon by the application or injection of a cure ( salt and spices).
 Each ingredient has a specific role to play, though basically the job of salt is to extract water and the spices to flavour.
-They both have other important roles regarding bacteria and food safety though this is whole new subject we'll go into in a seperate article.
+They both have other important roles regarding bacteria and food safety though this is a whole new subject we'll go into in a seperate article.

 Another significant element of Guanciale is the more than generous quantities of black pepper - applied, firstly as part of the dry cure recipe, then again for the final preservation and shelf presentation.